Yes - EVs Are Safe! Let Us Tell You Why!

-We are all creatures of habit – it’s in our genes.
+We are all creatures of habit — it's in our genes.
 Sticking to what we know makes us feel good and secure.
-It shouldn’t come as a surprise then, that the e-revolution is filling a lot of us with dread.
-One of America’s main worries about electric cars (besides a higher sales price) has been a lack of safety.
-Scaremongering news reports of the past have focused on exploding batteries, first responders getting electric shocks after EV accidents and the dangers of the ‘quiet car’ to pedestrians.
+It shouldn't come as a surprise, then, that the e-revolution is filling a lot of us with dread.
+One of America's main worries about electric cars has been safety.
+Scaremongering news reports of the past have focused on exploding batteries, first responders getting electric shocks after EV accidents, and the dangers of the "quiet car" to pedestrians.
+Most of these concerns have turned out to be myths rather than facts.
+Allow us to set the record straight.

 EV Road Safety

-All cars sold in the US, whether electric or not, are extensively tested before they are deemed road worthy.
-Only after a car meets all Federal Motor Vehicle Safety Standards, is it allowed out in the streets.
-Therefore, you can be sure your EV is at least as safe as a similar model gasoline-powered car.
+All cars sold in the US — whether electric or not — are extensively tested before they are deemed road-worthy.
+Only after a vehicle meets all Federal Motor Vehicle Safety Standards is it allowed on public streets.
+Your EV is therefore at least as safe as a comparable gasoline-powered car right out of the gate.

 EV Battery Safety

-In addition to the Federal Motor Vehicle Safety Standards, an electric car must also meet set standards for battery safety.
-This means you are protected from the chemicals within as well as any electric shocks.
-Furthermore, the risk of the battery spontaneously catching fire is minute: it happens in about one in twelve million batteries.
-Your about four times more likely to be killed by a shark.
+In addition to standard road safety requirements, electric cars must also meet specific battery safety standards — protecting drivers from both chemicals and electric shock.
+The risk of a lithium-ion battery spontaneously catching fire is extremely small: it occurs in roughly one in twelve million batteries.
+For context, you're about four times more likely to be killed by a shark.

 Pedestrian Safety